lirantal/nodejs-cli-apps-best-practices/README.md

 ℹ️ **Details**

 Aim to provide a "works out of the box" experience when running the CLI application.
+For example, [POSIX defines a standard for environment variable configuration](https://pubs.opengroup.org/onlinepubs/009695399/basedefs/xbd_chap08.html) used for different purposes, such as: `TMPDIR`, `NO_COLOR`, `DEBUG`, `HTTP_PROXY` and others.
+Detect these automatically and prompt for confirmation when necessary.

 Reference projects which are built around Zero configuration: